- Department of Public Health

 - College of Science

 Your first stop should be to Cal State East Bay’s Transfer Admission Requirements.
-Once you are set on attending Cal State East Bay and choose Health Sciences as your major, the following information can help you.
+Once you are set on attending Cal State East Bay and choose Public Health as your major, the following information can help you.

 Getting a Head Start on Courses